Relocating and rescoping the Lee Point defence housing project

 9. Threatened species – avoids threatening endangered species at Lee Point.

-10. Community concern – addresses the concern about why Territorians are supporting high-cost infrastructure/housing at Lee Point when Darwin has a housing affordability crisis.
+10. Community concern – addresses the concern about why Territorians are supporting high-cost infrastructure/housing lots at Lee Point when Darwin has a housing affordability crisis.